Complexity of Linear Subsequences of $k$-Automatic Sequences

 Next, we project away the $y$ component.
-The resulting automaton is nondeterministic, and we use subset construction to create a deterministic automaton $M_{n}$.
+The resulting automaton is an NFA, and we use the subset construction to create a DFA.
 Consider a state from $M_{n}$ reachable on $x \times z$.
-This state consists of all pairs $[q, p]$ from $M'_{n}$ such that $[z]_k - n[x]_k = q+p$.
+This state consists of some pairs $[q, p]$ from the NFA such that $[z]_k - n[x]_k = q+p$.
 As mentioned above, if $[z]_k-n[x]_k$ is $0$ or $n-1$, then there is only one such pair; otherwise, there are two such pairs.
-Furthermore, no $[q, p]$ appears in more than one state of $M_{n}$.
-So $M_{n}$ has $n$ states and the determinization did not cause a blow up in the number of states.
-The DFA $M_{n}=(Q, \Sigma^2_k, \delta, q_0, A)$ can be formally defined as follows.
+So the DFA has $O(n)$ states and the determinization did not cause a blow up in the number of states.